 How To Use

 - Tacos: Definitely the most common use is for tacos.
-You can make Tacos al Pastor, Vegan Lentil Tacos, Steak tacos, or load those homemade corn tortillas with anything you prefer!
+You can make Tacos al Pastor, Vegan Tacos de Lentejas, Steak tacos, or load those homemade corn tortillas with anything you prefer!
 Crispy tacos are also made with corn tortillas, such as tacos dorados, or tacos de papas.

 - Flautas: Try those traditional Chicken Rolled Flautas or Chicken and Cheese Taquitos.